Ultimate Travel Guide to Vietnam

 Ninh Binh Boat Tours

-The scenery on the Tam Coc and Trang An boat tours are very similar, with beautiful scenery around limestone cliffs and clear water.
-However, the Trang An boat tour takes you through about 7 to 9 caves and lasts about 3 hours.
+The scenery on the Tam Coc and Trang An boat tours are quite similar, with beautiful scenery around limestone cliffs and clear water.
+However, the Trang An boat tour takes about 7 to 9 caves lasting about 3 hours.
 On the other hand, the Tam Coc boat tour takes you through 3 caves and lasts about 2.5 hours.
 During the rice season from May to June, you’ll experience the golden rice fields in Tam Coc.
 Tam Coc offers one boat route, whereas Trang An offers several.

 Tam Coc versus Trang An